Head-To-Head Contrast: Xponential Fitness (XPOF) versus Its Peers

 |2.57

-Xponential Fitness currently has a consensus price target of $24.83, suggesting a potential upside of 52.45%.
-As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 53.69%.
-Given Xponential Fitness’ peers higher possible upside, analysts clearly believe Xponential Fitness has less favorable growth aspects than its peers.
+Xponential Fitness currently has a consensus target price of $24.83, suggesting a potential upside of 45.22%.
+As a group, “Miscellaneous amusement & recreation services” companies have a potential upside of 47.63%.
+Given Xponential Fitness’ rivals higher possible upside, analysts clearly believe Xponential Fitness has less favorable growth aspects than its rivals.

+This table compares Xponential Fitness and its rivals’ net margins, return on equity and return on assets.

 Summary

-Xponential Fitness beats its peers on 8 of the 12 factors compared.
+Xponential Fitness beats its rivals on 8 of the 12 factors compared.

 Xponential Fitness Company Profile (Get Rating)